 “Children 6-months-old and under can only take acetaminophen for fever.
 Ibuprofen may be used once children are over 6 months of age.
 The difference between adult versions of these medications and children versions is the dosing is adjusted based on the weight of the child,” Reeder says.

-In addition to who should use these pain relievers, taking too much acetaminophen or ibuprofen can lead to health concerns in the future.
+Regardless of age, taking too much acetaminophen or ibuprofen can lead to health concerns in the future.